 I used UPrinting.com, and I really think you should too.
 I searched hundreds of sites before settling on them.
 They only sell in increments of 250 so we ordered 500 invitations (and still have 100 extra under the bed in a box).
 It was still almost half the price of other printers.
-You can currently order 500 front and back 5×7 invitations on 14 pt. glossy cardstock (envelopes INCLUDED) for $131.51 AND you can design them yourself.
+You can currently order 500 front and back 5×7 invitations on 14 pt. glossy cardstock (envelopes INCLUDED) for $131.51 AND you can design them yourself (or have me design them for you).
 I do not receive any compensation if you order from UPrinting.
 I just really love their service.

 5) Design your pieces.

-UPrinting will let you design your own invitations using their design tool or you can upload a design you made elsewhere.
-I just designed ours on the site.
-I spent hours working on the details because I wanted them to be perfect.
+UPrinting will let you design your own invitations using their design tool or you can upload a design you made elsewhere (or had me design for you).
 I designed our main piece to have a formal invitation on one side and our picture, names, and wedding date on the back.
 That way, people could put the invitation on the fridge as a save the date picture.
 People LOVED that.
 I also ordered 3.5×5 inserts that had information about our wedding website.
-(Don’t judge me.
-We stopped paying not to have that huge ugly ad on the site when the wedding was over.
-Broke bride… broke wife.)
+(Need your own wedding website?
+I do that too…)

 Don’t forget.
 If you really are a broke bride, you better design those invitations to fit in a standard sized envelope and not to be too heavy.
 You want a normal stamp to do the trick.
 Figure out the weight, and stick below it.
 Postage is the most expensive part!

 Now for the fun part.
 You’ve got the pieces, and that might be enough, but if you have a plan to embellish them, get to work.
 We created a corner folder with paper doilies and glue dots and used a heat gun, monogram stamp, and embossing powder to make a raised “G” in the corner.

 7) Address them.